ravi9/openvino-wiki/Execution-of-Inference.md

 ## Optimized-out node
 During graph compilation[(link)](https://github.com/openvinotoolkit/openvino/wiki/Graph-Optimization-Passes), some nodes may be optimized out.

-For example, concat operation may be executed implicitly, or in other words, concat may be optimized out.
+For example, concat operation may be executed _implicitly_, or in other words, concat may be _optimized out_.
 Implicit concat is possible when the input of concat can put the output tensor directly into the result tensor of concat.

 In such case, we are not removing the node in the graph for integrity of node connection.
-Concat layer is just marked as "optimized-out" and not executed during runtime. [(src)](https://github.com/openvinotoolkit/openvino/blob/dc6e5c51ee4bfb8a26a02ebd7a899aa6a8eeb239/src/plugins/intel_gpu/src/graph/impls/ocl/primitive_base.hpp#L155)
+Concat layer is just marked as **optimized-out** and not executed during runtime. [(src)](https://github.com/openvinotoolkit/openvino/blob/dc6e5c51ee4bfb8a26a02ebd7a899aa6a8eeb239/src/plugins/intel_gpu/src/graph/impls/ocl/primitive_base.hpp#L155)

 ## Dumping layer in/out buffer during execution
 `cldnn::network::execute_impl` also contains some logic to dump layer in/out buffers for debugging purpose.
 As it is related to memory usage, it deserves some description, too.